Kriz-hub/Holiday-Dialysis/README.md

 * On mobile devices it wil appear below each other.

 #### Section 3
 * In desktop-devices section 3 appears as 3 column area.
-On the left side there's Google Map Iframe, the middle a form column, and to the right a picture column with adress.
+On the left side there's Google Maps Iframe, the middle a form column, and to the right a picture column with adress.
 * On tablet devices it breaks into a googlemap area with underneath a form and picture with adress on the left and right side.
 It is made possible by using a nested bootstrap Col element.
 * On a mobile device everything appears below each other.